optimistiCli/diwu/README.md

 ```
 ### Project Root
-The name of the project root dir sets the name for the project.
+The name of the project root dir sets the name of the project.
 Docker image name, a bunch of project files' names, container name and hostname all derive from it.
 It is possible to override this name via `-i` option, but generally, it makes sense to go with the project name as the root dir name.
 ### Docker File
 The recommended naming scheme for the docker file is `<project name>.dockerfile`.
 As it was shown above the traditional `Dockerfile` also works, but such an “impersonal” name can lead to unnecessary confusion.
 The `-f` option will help if you need to go with some other name for the docker file.
 ### Scripts Dir
 All project scripts and script templates (see below) are supposed to reside in the `scripts` dir.
 There are 3 distinct kinds of scripts recognized by diwu.
 #### Host Scripts
-Host-side scripts in `scripts/host`; the `voorbeeld` project has only one entry here: a script for running the project's container, see more on it further.
+Host-side scripts in `scripts/host`; the `voorbeeld` project has only one file here: a script for running the project's container, see more on it further.
 #### Guest Scripts
 Client-side scripts and templates in `scripts/guest` are meant to be copied to the container by the docker file; the `entrypoint.sh` included with this project only serves to demonstrate diwu's operation: generally speaking, a shell script makes a lousy container entry point.
 #### Addusers Template